phoxmeh/pgprc-mobile/README.md

 | `core-data` | Room database + DataStore Preferences + per-node history file storage. |
 | `app` | Compose UI, ViewModels, navigation, and the foreground `Service` that keeps connections/beacons alive in the background. |

-## Test rig

-Same as the desktop project: a local Direwolf instance with AGWPE on `127.0.0.1:8000` and KISS-TCP on `127.0.0.1:8001` (dummy audio load), callsign `KD3BFP-9`.
-For an emulator/device this needs to be reachable over the LAN rather than `127.0.0.1`.

 ## License